 The words “eight poles” and “taiji” predate Bajiquan and Taijiquan more than two thousand years.
 The only difference is the words “eight” and “tai”.
 “Eight” refers to broad, however boundless and has no edge.
 Therefore, eight-pole boxing has the meaning of “strengthening the outside and reaching the extremes of the eight parties.”
 The Taiji in the Taijiquan is grand, meaning it can be big, or small with no inside, the word Taiji refers to the broad meaning of the universe.
-Both systems are feudal Shaolin of the late Ming era in origin utilized by the same military and security forces.
-Even today, the arts have inseparable connections with the same genetic similarities.
-Wu Family Bajiquan has also become synonymous with the highest level of Bajiquan in the late Qing era and has a wide influence in the martial arts community in TIANJIN and BEIJING.
-Tianjin and Beijing, the Beiyang New Army connection- Chen Yu’s great-grandfather (Chen Yanxi) was Chen Taijiquan instructor for six years with the Beiyang Commander- Yuan Shikai.
+Both systems are feudal methods of the late Ming era in origin- utilized by the same elite professionals.
+Even today, the arts have inseparable connections with the same genetic similarities -connection to the Beiyang New Army in Beijing and Tianjin.
+In contemporary times, Beijing Bajiquan lineages often cross-train Beijing Style Chen Taijiquan.
+Chen Yu’s great-grandfather (Chen Yanxi) was Chen Taijiquan instructor for six years with the Beiyang Commander- Yuan Shikai.
 BEIJING GONGFU JIA Taijiquan and Bajiquan share the same approach from the Qing and trace back to the same Qi Jiguang manual.
-They both contain the “unarmed” boxing methods of Qi Jiguang treatise, instead of pure sword and shield (Lao Jia 74).

 “Soft and not fragile, strong and not broken” is characteristic of Bajiquan and Beijing Chen Taijiquan.
-Due to its fierce boxing and respected practicality, Bajiquan is often cross-trained with feudal Chen Taijiquan in the armed escorts and security sectors during the late Qing and Republic of China era.
-This is the primary reason Chen Fake and Chen Zhaokui’s Gongfu Jia Taijiquan is distinct from Chen Village styles of Xin Jia (New Frame) in approach and appearance.
+Due to its fierce boxing and respected practicality, Bajiquan is often cross-trained with feudal Chen Taijiquan in the security sectors during the late Qing and Republic of China era.
+This is a primary reason Chen Fake and Chen Zhaokui’s Gongfu Jia Taijiquan is distinct from Chen Village styles of Xin Jia (New Frame) in approach and appearance.

-Feudal Bajiquan is spear focused with empty-hand tools for armed security, almost identical in approach to Chen Fake’s Xin Jia 83 routine.
+Feudal Bajiquan is spear focused with empty-hand tools, almost identical in approach to Chen Fake’s Xin Jia 83 routine.
 Taijiquan in the era of Chen Yanxi (Chen Fake’s father) is more similar to Bajiquan in intent and context.

-Before the 1928 fitness reform in China- there would be a minimal distinction between Bajiquan and Chen Taijiquan.
-Both systems were feudal Shaolin strategy of military and bodyguards, utilizing almost identical elbow strikes, takedowns, and capturing methods.
-The reform shifted feudal Chen Taijiquan (originally similar to a fighting art such as Bajiquan) and turned it into the Peking Opera-fu Taijiquan, all too common today.
+Before the 1928 fitness reform in China- there would be a minimal distinction between Bajiquan and Chen Taijiquan, aside from divisions and restrictions in one’s occupation.
+Both systems were feudal strategy, utilizing almost identical elbow strikes, takedowns, and capturing methods.
+The reform shifted feudal Chen Taijiquan into the fitness calisthenics/ sports, Tai Chi, all too common today.

 Bajiquan is showcased in THE GRANDMASTER motion picture.